Agentic trade for things that have to be real

 Yours

-Cairn doesn't judge.
-It hosts the judges.
+Cairn won't judge.
+It's built to host the judges.

 Verifiers